Methodology & data

 County derivation

-The OEDI mirror carries ZIP-level geography only.
+The TTS mirror carries ZIP-level geography only.
 County pages are derived by mapping each installation ZIP to its primary county — the county with the largest land-area overlap in the Census 2020 ZCTA↔county relationship file.
 ZIP codes that straddle county lines are attributed entirely to the primary county, so county figures are approximate at boundaries.
-About 3,150,832 of 3,426,466 records map to a county this way.
+Most records map to a county this way; merged permit and utility-scale records with an explicit county keep it.

 Statistics